Teachings of Falun Gong: InfluencesSee also Theoretical background and History of Falun GongBuddhism and Daoism

-The teachings of Falun Gong makes a distinction between fojia, Buddha School, and fojiao, the religion of Buddhism and also the Dao School (daojia) and the religion of Daoism (daojiao).
+The teachings of Falun Gong make a distinction between fojia, Buddha School, and fojiao, the religion of Buddhism and also the Dao School (daojia) and the religion of Daoism (daojiao).
 Li Hongzhi states that there are two main systems of Xiu Lian or Cultivation practice: the "Buddha School" and the "Dao School".
-According to Li, Cultivation ways of the Buddha School focus on cultivation of Compassion while the Dao School lays emphasis on cultivation of Truthfulness.
-In Falun Gong, Truthfulness and Compassion are apparently understood to be aspects of the cosmos's fundamental nature, Zhen-Shan-Ren, translated approximately as Truthfulness, Compassion and Forbearance, each of which are said to further unfold into Zhen-Shan-Ren.
-Thus, cultivation practices whether in the Buddha School or Dao School are considered a process of assimilation to this cosmic characteristic.
-Li states that there are many cultivation ways in the Dao and Buddha schools which are unrelated to secular religions and are often handed down from Master to disciple in secret or "has always been practiced quietly, either among the populace or deep in the mountains."
-Li states that "These kinds of practices have their uniqueness.
+According to Li, the cultivation ways of the Buddha School focus on the cultivation of Compassion while the Dao School emphasizes the cultivation of Truthfulness.
+In Falun Gong, Truthfulness and Compassion are apparently understood to be aspects of the cosmos's fundamental nature, Zhen-Shan-Ren.
+Thus, cultivation practices, whether in the Buddha School or Dao School, are considered a process of assimilation to this cosmic characteristic.
+Li states that there are many cultivation ways in the Dao and Buddha schools that are unrelated to secular religions, are often handed down from Master to disciple in secret, or "[have] always been practiced quietly, either among the populace or deep in the mountains."
+Li states that, "These kinds of practices have their uniqueness.
 They need to choose a good disciple—someone with tremendous virtue who is truly capable of cultivating to an advanced level."